LindseyB/LindseyB/README.md

 Hi 👋, I'm Lindsey B

-I'm an an engineering manager
+I'm an an engineering manager at LaunchDarkly

 * 👨‍💻 All of my projects are available at [https://lindsey.codes](https://lindsey.codes)
 * 💬 Ask me about **generating gifs, rails, making weird games**